Energy partitioning in electrostatic discharge with variable series load resistor: Materials and Methods

 \subsection{Data Processing}

 The initial stored energy, $\EO$, in the system is calculated from the breakdown voltage, $V_b$, and the circuit capacitance, $C$,

+The circuit capacitance includes $\Cx$ and the capacitance from the electrodes.
 The victim energy, $\Ev$, is calculated from the CVR traces.
 The total energy dissipated by the victim load is obtained by integrating the power, $P=I_v^2\Rv$,

-Consistent with our previous work, charge and energy conservation were verified (where data was available) to validate the measurements and probe calibrations.
+Consistent with our previous work \cite{SCHRAMA2025104205}, charge and energy conservation were verified (where data was available) to validate the measurements and probe calibrations.

-For runs with simultaneous voltage and current measurements, we calculate the total time-dependent resistance, $\Rt(t)$, which includes both the spark resistance and the victim load, $\Rt(t) = \Rs(t) + \Rv$.
-To do this accurately, it is essential to account for the cable delay difference between the HVP and CVR data collection measurement locations and the oscilloscope, as illustrated in \cite{schrama2025ScalingEnergy}. \figref{fig-Data-Bad-Phase} displays the resistance calculation based on Ohm's Law ($R = V/I$) and shows that there is a shift between the current and voltage traces that is \textit{not} due to the cable delay.
-The voltage drop across inductive elements, arising from the circuit geometry and current paths, must also be taken into account.
-We subtract this inductive voltage drop from the measured voltage \cite{Castera2014}:
+When data is collected with simultaneous time-dependent voltage (HVP at $N_2$ in \figref{fig-circuit-diagram}) and current measurements, we calculate the total time-dependent resistance, $\Rt(t)$.
+The total resistance includes the spark resistance and the victim load, $\Rt(t) = \Rs(t) + \Rv$.
+To ensure an accurate calculation of $\Rt(t)$, it is essential to account for the cable delay difference between the measurement locations of the HVP and CVR data and the oscilloscope, as detailed in \cite{SCHRAMA2025104205}. \figref{fig:4} illustrates the resistance calculation based on Ohm's Law ($R = V/I$) and highlights a significant phase shift between the current and voltage traces that \textit{cannot} be attributed to the measured cable delay.
+Direct division of the voltage and current traces leads to spikes in the resistance measurement.

+To accurately determine the spark resistance, we must account for the voltage drop across inductive elements, which arises from the inherent circuit geometry and current paths.
+We subtract this inductive voltage drop from the measured voltage before applying Ohm's Law \cite{Castera2014}:

-Here, $V(t)$ is the HVP trace, $I(t)$ is the CVR current, and $L$ is the inductance.
+Here, $V(t)$ is the HVP trace, $I(t)$ is the CVR current, and $\Ls$ is the effective inductance. $\Ls$ is a subset of the full circuit inductance, encompassing the inductance of the spark and victim load branch, not making a distinction between which circuit elements cause the shift in the voltage signal.
 The inductance parameter is determined during data analysis to align the zero-crossing points in the voltage and current traces.
-The $L$ value is constant for a given circuit layout (same $\Rc$, $\Cx$, $\Rx$ while varying gap lengths) and ranges between 330~nH to 1250~nH.
-To minimize noise in the resistance calculation, data is only considered when the absolute current, $\left|I(t)\right|$, exceeds a predetermined limit, $\Ilim$, as indicated by the highlighted regions in \figref{fig-Data-Bad-Phase}(a) and \ref{fig-Data-Good-Phase}(a).
+The $\Ls$ value is constant for a given circuit layout (same $\Cx$, $\Rc$, $\Rx$ while varying gap lengths) and ranges between 330~nH to 1250~nH, while varying $\Cx$ and $\Rx$.
+The range of $\Ls$ due to the different $\Rx$ elements placed in the circuit.
+Our LTspice model provided insight into the observed voltage and current shifts, allowing us to accurately align the data using the $\Ls$ parameter.
+This is particularly critical for data collected when the system is critically or overdamped, as these conditions eliminate the zero crossings typically used for alignment.

+To minimize noise in the resistance calculation, data is only considered when the absolute current, $\left|I(t)\right|$, exceeds a predetermined limit, $\Ilim$, as indicated by the shaded regions in \figref{fig:4a} and \ref{fig:5a}.